millerdrew/millerdrew.github.io/_posts/2017-01-22-wrangling-vim.markdown

 Here are some settings that I changed with my home directory in the .vimrc.local file:

 ```
-colorscheme elflord
+colorscheme solarized
+set background=dark
 set lines=100 columns=200
 set guifont=Menlo\ Regular:h24
 ```

 Before I changed those settings I found the MacVim started in a tiny window with a tiny font...
 And the colorscheme is just for fun :smile:.
-Another cool color scheme you might like to try is solorized.

 Give it a shot.
 You might find Vim not so crazy after all :wink:.